- BGI Publishes Largest Ever Genomic Study of Chinese Population Discoveries in more than 140,000 Genomes throughout China

 - Chinese innovation : BGI’s code for success

 - Prof. Huanming Yang to Receive Membership from Royal Danish Academy of Sciences and Letters

 - UW, Chinese genomics group forge new partnership to advance biomedical research

 On May 4th, 2018, BGI Americas celebrated its 8th anniversary at Boston's historic Long Wharf with company leaders and industry pioneers, including BGI Genomics CEO Ye Yin, BGI co-founder Huangming Yang, Nobel Laureate Walter Gilbert, Harvard and MIT geneticist George Church, forensic scientist Henry Lee and more than 100 other honored guests from the local research and industry community, as well as BGI employees in the US.

 The 8th anniversary of BGI Americas is a milestone for the entire BGI family, marking a new chapter for BGI's international network and North America development.
 Several major new partnerships were announced at the ceremony.
 BGI signed a collaboration agreement with Mount Sinai Hospital in Toronto to place the first BGISEQ instrument in North America and to jointly develop a genomic test to screen women at risk of preterm birth during early pregnancy.
-At the same time, BGI announced a collaboration with the Johns Hopkins University on pancreatic cancer precision medicine, using BGI sequencing technologies to jointly profile patient cohorts using genomic assays.
 "We are excited to advance new collaborations with world-class academic and medical institutions in North America, " said BGI Genomics CEO Yin Ye.